Skip to Content

 Shrub Waters and Non-Alcoholic Drinks

-Drinking ”enough” water is one of those things that is really important on a low carb or high protein diet (also keto).
+Drinking ”enough” water is one of those things that is really important on a slow carb or high protein diet (also keto).
 It is also something that many people find difficult to swallow (so to speak).
 Plain water can be pretty boring after a while, and getting in the recommended 8 glasses can seem impossible.

 Italian Sodas with Shrub Syrups

-One way to meet the water challenge is to add flavor to your water.
 Adding flavored syrups to “fizzy water” makes a drink known as an Italian Soda.
 Add a little cream to the Italian Soda and you have a French Soda.

 An Italian Soda can be made with a can of sparkling water and a few tablespoons of a fruit drink syrup.
 A great alternative to buying sparkling water is to purchase a Soda Stream maker that makes carbonated water a liter at a time.